MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

       [echo]      - Check 'Select root directory' and browse 'C:\STM32F746GDISCO-Platform-CM7hardfp_ARMCC5-0.1.0' > 'Finish' [echo]     ============================================================================================================

-At this stage the MicroEJ Platform is built and imported in the workspace, so you can create a MicroEJ Standalone Application and run it on the
+At this stage the Platform is built and imported in the workspace, so you can create a Standalone Application and run it on the
 Simulator (see :ref:`simulator_execution`).

 .. note::